Basics

 • Landmarks such as <nav> and <aside> must have a unique label if more than one is used per page.

-You can give landmarks (and other elements) unique labels using the aria-label, aria-labelledby, and title properties:
+You can give landmarks (and other elements) unique labels using the aria-label and aria-labelledby attributes.

-aria-label: Provides text that labels the current landmark when no other label exists; is visible only to assistive technologies.
+aria-label: Provides text that labels the current landmark when no other label exists.

 <aside aria-label="Title for Complementary Area 1">